What You Should Know About The Zantac Recall

 How long do I have to file a Zantac claim?

 The answer depends on the state in which you live.
 Twenty-six states give you a two-year statute of limitations to file a claim, which can expire as early as September 15, 2021.
 States with one- and two-year statutes of limitations account for more than 59% of the country, affecting the majority of potential claimants.
-Contact our team to determine if you are eligible for compensation.
+Contact our team if you have been diagnosed with cancer within the past two years.

 Can Zantac harm children?